jcgangemi1/sira/README.md

 ```
 This should have the robot plan a path to the person, then execute and handover the hat to right in front of their Aruco marker.

+# Important Tips

-IMPORTANT: This Demo was done with Julia, but can be done with anyone wearing the Aruco marker tag, none of the commands change.
+This Demo was done with Julia, but can be done with anyone wearing the Aruco marker tag, none of the commands change.

-IMPORTANT: At any time, you can use the command
+At any time, you can use the command
 ```
 rosservice list
 ```